matthias-ong/collaborative-whiteboard/README.md

 # collaborative-whiteboard
-Made in Java and RMI
+Made in Java, Swing for GUI and RMI